uwsbel/autonomy-research-testbed/docs/design/repository_structure.md

 This is the `atk` configuration file.
 See [the ART/ATK documentation](./atk.md) for detailed information about how the `atk` file is configured.
-Additionally, please see the official `autonomy-toolkit` documentation for more details regarding how `atk` works.
+Additionally, please see [the official `autonomy-toolkit` documentation](projects.sbel.org/autonomy-toolkit) for more details regarding how `atk` works.

 ## `atk.env`

 This file contains environment variables that are evaluated at runtime in the `atk.yml`.
-The values defined here can be thought of as variables that are substituted into the defined locations in `atk.yml` (e.g. `${VARIABLE_NAME}`).
-See [the official docker documentation](https://docs.docker.com/compose/environment-variables/set-environment-variables) for a more detailed explanation.
+You can think of these values as variables that are substituted into the `atk.yml` placeholders (like `${VARIABLE_NAME}`).
+See
+[the official docker documentation](https://docs.docker.com/compose/environment-variables/set-environment-variables) for a more detailed explanation.

 ## `requirements.txt`

 This file defines required pip packages needed to interact with this repository.
-Currently, `autonomy-toolkit` is the only requirement.
+Currently, `autonomy-toolkit` and `pre-commit` are the only requirements.
 Additional requirements should be put here.